bobibobab/start/README.md

 ### Elevator pitch

-Do you remember how much you spent your money in this month?
-Many people have trouble to keep track their comsumption.
-Because of this problem, many people spent their moeny more than they expected.
-This financial ledger application helps the users keep track thier comsumption, and calculate their total of comsumption.
-Each user can make their financial ledger and input their expenditures and income.
-After that, this application makes total comsumption as a graph.
+Do you recall your monthly spending?
+Numerous individuals struggle to monitor their expenses, leading them to exceed their budgeted amounts.
+To address this issue, our financial ledger application aids users in tracking their expenditures and calculating their overall spending.
+Users can create personalized financial ledgers to input both their expenses and income.
+Subsequently, the application generates a graphical representation of their total spending.
 ### Design
 This is the main page.
 <br>